Jsane001/G6-DevOps/usecase/use-case-26.md

 Primary task.

-### PreconditionsThe total population of the continent/region/country not living in cities (including a %).
+### PreconditionsThe total population of the continent/region/country's name, population and living or not (including a %) in cities.

 We know the role.
 Database contains current the population of countries data.